BTIG Research slashes price target on Starwood Property Trust Inc. [STWD] – find out why.

 STWD Stock Performance Analysis:

-Starwood Property Trust Inc. [STWD] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.92.
-With this latest performance, STWD shares dropped by -4.66% in over the last four-week period, additionally sinking by -0.25% over the last 6 months – not to mention a drop of -15.21% in the past year of trading.
+Starwood Property Trust Inc. [STWD] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.92.
+With this latest performance, STWD shares gained by 0.69% in over the last four-week period, additionally plugging by 6.52% over the last 6 months – not to mention a drop of -9.53% in the past year of trading.

 Insight into Starwood Property Trust Inc. Fundamentals: